 When we refer to the ‘livedness’ of religion or worldviews, this resonates in two ways: The first relates to the complexity of worldviews in that they cannot be reduced to static blocks of belief or practice.
 As Kristian Neimi shows in his comparison between Swedish and Indian Religious Education, worldviews are understood and experienced in a myriad of ways, and ‘core beliefs’, if distinguishable, are variably interpreted, practiced and embodied.
 Secondly, this ‘livedness’ consists of processes of interpretation by social actors, through which worldviews themselves evolve.
 Rather than constant entities, worldviews are continuously re-shaped through human action.
 In this sense they are live as well as lived.

-The livedness of worldviews raises questions in relation to knowledge about them and whose representation of religion/worldviews is valued and given space in the educational context.
+The ‘livedness’ of worldviews raises questions in relation to knowledge about them and whose representation of religion/worldviews is valued and given space in the educational context.
 Here the hierarchy of ‘everyday’ and ‘curricula’ knowledge (Young, 2007) begs re-examination.
 I will say more about the relationship between types of knowledge below, and here the key point is that any representation of religion/worldviews is an interpretation.
 As many authors have pointed out, in classrooms and curricula throughout the Nordic region and beyond, this representation is largely framed by a Western, Protestant lens.
 Critical religious literacy then involves the recognition and challenging of such dominant, colonial framings of religion and close examination of the concept itself.
 As argued by Malin Löfstedt, it involves the development of critical capacity in relation to dominant discourses.
 The development of epistemic literacy in the study of religion and worldviews is, according to Stones and Pearce (2022), necessary in righting some of the ‘epistemic injustice’ (Fricker, 2007) evident in current RE practice.

 Reflexivity